 Just across a wide parkway from CTS is the International House (I-House).
 I-House is a program center and residence that’s part of a national network dedicated to increasing cross-cultural understanding and relationship.
 It is not a part of the University’s Graduate Student Housing, but is open to CTS students.
 I-House has dorm-style single rooms, with shared bathroom accommodations and other communal amenities.
 I-House has its own application process, which can be accessed through their website: http://ihouse.uchicago.edu/residency/.
 It is important to note that housing at I-House operates on a quarterly schedule (as does the University of Chicago) instead of on semesters (as CTS does), and likewise prices its rooms on a quarterly basis.
 Please be sure to inquire about the process for applying to move in during the summer quarter (during which our school year begins), and any special costs or requirements for moving in on your particular move-in date.

 Marketplace, a classified ads website run by the Student Government at the University of Chicago.
 Has postings offering apartments, cars, furniture, and other items and services.

 Internet apartment search engines such as: ApartmentList.com (This is a direct link to all of their Chicago listings.), www.apartments.com, www.craigslist.com, etc. Remember to pay more attention to street address than stated neighborhood on these sites; neighborhood names are often used loosely.
 Be sure to get a street address to get the best idea of an apartment’s location in relation to CTS.

-And finally, Moodle: Be sure to use the “Housing” forum on the Orientation Moodle site to discuss housing options and finds with other incoming students.
+And finally, Moodle: Be sure to use the “News” forum on the Orientation Moodle site to discuss housing options and finds with other incoming students.
 Word of mouth still works.

 Guest Housing Options: Bed & Breakfasts